Freetech-Solutions/omlkamailio/README.md

 ## Build

 ```
-  docker build -t freetechsolutions/omlkam:5.3 .
+  docker build -t freetechsolutions/omlkam:$TAG .
 ```

 ## Run container

-You need enviroment variables related to the asterisk and rtpengine you want
+You need enviroment variables related to the asterisk and rtpengine you want so to run this container us the Devenv environment